History of Musical Film

 The Astaire-Rogers Formula

-During Hollywood's golden age, the goal for most studios was to find stars, then to create films that showcased those stars.
-Once the public embraced the Astaire and Rogers "mistaken identities" formula, RKO used variations of that plot for Astaire and Rogers in five more films, most directed Mark Sandrich.
+During the golden age of the Hollywood studio system, the goal for most studios was to find stars, then to create films that showcased their particular talents.
+Once the public embraced the Astaire and Rogers "mistaken identities" formula, RKO relied on variations of that plot for Astaire and Rogers in five more films, most directed Mark Sandrich.
 Choreographed primarily by Astaire and his associate Hermes Pan, these were the first musicals (on stage or screen) to make substantial use of integrated dialogue, song and dance to develop character and tell a story.
-The scores were provided by some of the greatest composers in the business.
+The scores were always provided by top composers.

-Whenever the formulaic plots show signs of getting tired (and they sometimes do), Astaire and Rogers start dancing and joy reigns again on screen.
+Whenever the formulaic plots show signs of getting tired, Astaire and Rogers start dancing and joy reigns again on screen.
 Never more than cordial colleagues in real life, their dance numbers exude a playful yet seductive passion.
 Astaire had any number of technically accomplished dance partners over the years, but the effect he achieved with Rogers was unique -- for lack of another word, it is usually described as "chemistry."
+A big factor in it was that both Astaire and Rogers were workaholics, always willing to do as many takes as it took to get a number right.
+While filming Follow the Fleet, they interrupted retakes of one duet just long enough to pour blood out of their dance shoes and allow studio medics to bandage their feet before filming several more takes.

-With both Astaire and Rogers anxious to move on with their individual careers, the duo ended their RKO partnership with The Story of Vernon and Irene Castle (1939), which dropped the formula to pay a stylish and heartfelt tribute to a real-life dance team from the pre-World War I era.
-To the studio's surprise, the public didn't give a hoot about the formula -- they cared about two ingredients called Fred and Ginger.
+In time, the formula began to wear out its appeal, and both Astaire and Rogers became anxious to move on with their individual careers.
+So the duo ended their RKO partnership with The Story of Vernon and Irene Castle (1939), which dropped the formula to pay a stylish and heartfelt tribute to a real-life dance team from the pre-World War I era.
+To the studio's surprise, the public didn't give a hoot about the missing formula -- they lined up one more time to see Fred and Ginger dance.

-Astaire later screen musicals included Royal Wedding (1951), The Band Wagon (1953), Funny Face (1957) and Finianís Rainbow (1968), and he also starred in a series of acclaimed dance specials for television.
+Astaire's later screen musicals included Royal Wedding (1951), The Band Wagon (1953), Funny Face (1957) and Finian’s Rainbow (1968).
+He also starred in a series of acclaimed dance specials for television.
 He was nominated for an Academy Award for a dramatic role in The Towering Inferno (1974), and made his final musical screen appearance dancing with Gene Kelly in That's Entertainment II (1976).
 Astaire consistently spoke well of Rogers, complimenting her professionalism and dedication.

-Throughout the 1930s, outside the gates of RKO, musicals were percolating at every major Hollywood studio . . .
+RKO was hardly the only game in town.
+Throughout the 1930s, musicals were percolating at every major Hollywood studio . . .